detsam/indepstate-cc/docs/events.md

 - `position:opened`
 - `position:closed`
 - `order:cancelled`
+- `execution:order-message`

-Other services subscribe to these events to react to changes.
+Other services subscribe to these events to react to changes. `execution:order-message` is emitted with the JSON order payload right before it is handed to the execution adapter.